 Wonderwall by Oasis

 Click Here for tab for Wonderwall by Oasis

-Next, we have an absolute classic from the British band Oasis, this is a favorite amongst beginners as it’s so easy to learn and sing to at the same time.
-To date, this is one of Oasis’s most well-known songs and was incidentally the first ever single to hit 1 billion streams on the popular music platform ‘Spotify’.
+Next, we have an absolute classic from the British band Oasis.
+This is a favorite amongst beginners, as it’s so easy to learn and sing to at the same time.
+To date, this is one of the band’s most well-known songs and was incidentally the first-ever single to hit 1 billion streams on the popular music platform Spotify.

-Where Oasis’s strength lies is in their ability to marry interesting note choice and chord voicings with great accessibility.
-So both the song and music is still digestible but there’s always something a little interesting happening that will perk your ear up, for example, the chords in this song might sound simple but they have some ‘extra’ notes thrown in for some spice which are Em7, G, Dsus4 and A7sus4.
+The strength of Oasis lies is in their ability to marry interesting note choices and chord voicings with great accessibility.
+So the song and music are both still digestible, but there’s always something a little interesting happening that will perk up your ear.
+For example, the chords in this song might sound simple, but they have some ‘extra’ notes thrown in for spice, which are Em7, G, Dsus4 and A7sus4.

 Ocean Eyes by Billie Eilish